 This post and photos may contain Amazon or other affiliate links.
 If you purchase something through any link, I may receive a small commission at no extra charge to you.
 Any supplies used may be given to me free of charge, however, all projects and opinions are my own.

-I am sharing a great food gift in a jar today that you are going to love.
-Whip up this coconut almond granola recipe and add it to a festive jar.
+I am sharing a great food gift in a jar today that you are going to love!
+All you need to do is whip up this coconut almond granola recipe and add it to this simple festive jar that you made yourself!
 This is an inexpensive gift that everyone will love!
-You can give to anyone on your gift-giving list this holiday season.
+Give to anyone on your gift-giving list this holiday season.
 You can even dress it up with a gift tag made on your Cricut machine.

 This one was published on November 13, 2013, however, I am republishing with more information.